Hemmingsson/dancemusic.wtf/README.md

 > Musicmap attempts to provide the ultimate genealogy of popular music genres, including their relations and history.
 It is the result of more than **seven years of research** with over 200 listed sources and cross examination of many other visual genealogies.
 Its aim is to focus on the delicate balance between comprehensibility, accuracy and accessibility.

-(I recommend you to visit musicmap.info if you wanna digg deeper, or learn about other genres outside of the electronic dance music cluster.
+(I recommend you to visit musicmap.info if you want to dig deeper, or learn about other genres outside of the electronic dance music cluster.
 It is a gold mine!)

 #### 🖥️ Support Devices